htammen/ui5-json-rules-engine/README.md

 It implements the business rule "Are you allowed to drink beer in country ...?".
 The regulations for drinking beer in general public are different from country to country.
 - In Germany you may drink beer from 16 years on,
 - in Sweden you have to be 18 years old and
 - in the United States you have to be 21 years old.

+Find a running version of the below described Demo application [here](https://ui5-json-rules-engine-simplified.glitch.me/).

 ### Your business story
 Imagine you wrote an application that shows the users if they are allowed to drink beer.